 Narcotics Anonymous is an international, community-based association of recovering drug addicts with more than 67,000 weekly meetings in 139 countries.
-The Bayou Recovery Area of Narcotics Anonymous serves the cities of Baker, Baton Rouge, Denham Springs, Gonzales, Morgan City, Plaquemine, Prairieville, Zachary.
+The Bayou Recovery Area of Narcotics Anonymous serves the cities of Baton Rouge, Clinton, Denham Springs, Donaldsonville, Gonzales, Morgan City, Plaquemine, Prairieville, Zachary.
 We hold regularly scheduled meetings within these cities.
 See our “Meetings” tab for locations, times and maps.

 Narcotics Anonymous is a non-profit fellowship of men and women for whom drugs have become a major problem.
 We are recovering addicts who meet regularly to help each other live drug-free.
 It costs nothing to attend an NA meeting.
 There are no dues or fees; the only requirement for membership is the desire to stop using.
 This is a program of complete abstinence from all drugs, which includes alcohol.
 Our fellowship focuses on recovery from the disease of addiction; an individual’s drug of choice is unimportant.
 Anyone may join us regardless of age, race, sexual identity, creed, religion or lack of religion.